UniversalScientificTechnologies/LABDOS01/README.md

 #Filesize,2173540
 #Filename,3.txt
 ```
-The initial messages is sent as soon as the processor is restarted, and reading it correctly indicates that the connection is well set up.
+The initial messages are sent as soon as the processor is restarted, and reading it correctly indicates that the connection is well set up.
-Filesize and Filename is information about a file in case a proper SD card is inserted.
+Filesize and Filename are information about a file in case a proper SD card is inserted.

 #### About message

-As a next message, when turned on, a string is sent that uniquely identifies the device.
+As can be seen in the following example, when LABDOS is turned on, a string is sent that uniquely identifies the device.

 ```
 $DOS,LABDOS01A,L02,256,379276a,1290c00806a200914056a000a0000086